Healthdirect Free Australian health advice you can count on.

 Key facts

-• HbA1c is a blood test that is used to help diagnose type 2 diabetes and monitor blood glucose control in people who have diabetes.
+• HbA1c is a blood test that is used to help diagnose type 2 diabetes and monitor blood sugar levels in people with diabetes.

-• No preparation is needed for this test.
+• No special preparation is needed for this test.

 What is an HbA1c test?

-HbA1c is a blood test that is used to diagnose type 2 diabetes.
-It is also used to monitor blood glucose control in people with diabetes.
+An HbA1c test is a blood test used to diagnose type 2 diabetes.
+It is also used to monitor blood sugar levels in people with type 1 and type 2 diabetes.

-For people with diabetes, the test is used to indicate how well your diabetes has been controlled over the last few months.
-People with diabetes are advised to have this test every 3 months.
-This can be less frequent if your blood sugar levels are well controlled.
+If you have diabetes, the test shows how well your blood sugar has been controlled over the past 8 to 12 weeks.
+People with diabetes may be advised to have this test every 3 months.
+If your blood sugar levels are well-controlled, it may be done less often.

 Monitoring HbA1c in people with diabetes is important.
-That’s because the higher your HbA1c, the greater your risk of developing diabetes complications such as:
+That's because the higher your HbA1c, the greater your risk of developing diabetes-related complications, such as:

 It's important to discuss your test results with your doctor to see what they mean in your situation.